rocket-pool/old.docs.rocketpool.net/src/guides/node/starting-rp.md

 The first line will tell you if your Smartnode is configured for the Ethereum mainnet or for the Prater testnet.

 ::: warning NOTE
 If you are not on the network you expect to be on, go back to the Installing Rocket Pool section and review the installation instructions - you may have missed the portion that has different instructions depending on which network you want to use.
+BUT If you are on the native config and you accepted default parameters when you ran ```rp service config```, then it's likely these don't match and that's ok because your systemctl scripts should contain the correct config
 :::

 The second set of lines will tell you which clients you're using, and which versions of them are defined in Rocket Pool's `config.yml` file.